-It was a serious case of the attack of the green slime on my deck brick patio.
-As I skidded across the deck my first thought was “Why am I sliding across the deck and this is war!”
-And hence the search for an eco friendly safe deck cleaner commenced.
+It was a serious case of the attack of the green slime on the brick patio; the patient was in critical condition!
+I skidded across the deck my first thought was “Why am I sliding across the patio and this is war!”
+And hence the search for a brick patio cleaner and deck cleaner commenced.

 I know there are many toxic cleaners I could use, but I wanted a safe non toxic cleaning product for the family, pets and environment.
-After much research and comparison of customer reviews and DIY experiences, I was convinced to try removing my green slime with Thompsons Oxy Foaming Action cleaner.
+After much research and comparison of customer reviews and DIY experiences, I was convinced that my patio patient could be helped by using Thompsons Oxy Foaming Action cleaner.

 Last summer the conditions were ripe for the green moss aka green slime aka green algae to attack the brick patio.
 We live in the northern United States and spring and summer weather can be iffy.

 And iffy it was; we never really had summer weather except for a few spurts of hot and humid conditions.
-It was spring type weather throughout the summer which boded well for a stealth attack of the green stuff.
+It was spring type weather throughout the summer which boded well for a stealth attack of the green moss on the brick patio.

 Additionally the brick patio is shaded most of the day which provides a nice moist climate.
 Nice for the slime, not so nice for the homeowner.
 As a novice slime owner I kept hoping it would go away as in go away on its’ own.